johnkeltz/tableau-profile-views/README.md

 </head>
 ```

-Next, add an input box and a couple divs that we'll use to attach content with JavaScript:
+Next, use html to add an input box and a couple divs that we'll use to attach content with JavaScript:

 ```html
 Enter profile name: